 A: A rush can sometimes be accommodated, but not always.
 Contact me with your specific request before ordering (copy/paste the link to the item, and let me know the finger size and metal color you would order).
 Rush fees may apply.

 A: I do not keep all finger sizes and colors of each piece in stock.
 Instead, I'll begin making your jewelry especially for you after an order is placed.
 This is referred to as "made-to-order" since pieces are made to specifications after ordered.
 Handcrafted jewelry takes time to make, so your piece may take from 6-9 weeks to craft before it ships.
-(The current turnaround time on all pieces can be found at the top of this page.)
+The current turnaround time on all pieces can be found at the top of this page, unless otherwise stated in a listing.

-A: Unfortunately, I'm just so busy with orders from my collection that I'm unable to set client-supplied stones, or sell empty mountings.
+A: Unfortunately, I'm just so busy with orders from my collection that I'm unable to set client-supplied stones.
 I'm only able to keep my business small and personal by narrowing the scope of what I take on, which means only selling completed rings from my collection.

 A: Unfortunately, no. Although I use recycled metals, this means I purchase gold from refineries who supply only refined metals which came from previously-mined sources.
 The metals may have been old jewelry at one point in their life, but they went through a very long process to reconstitute the molecular structure of the metal to make it usable as if it were new again.
 I do not melt down or re-work your old jewelry.
 If the piece isn't sentimental, I recommend sending it to a trusted refinery to get the trade-in value for your jewelry.
 You can then use that money toward buying your new Kristin Coffin ring.
 (A great way to keep the recycling process going!)